How do you make caviar?

 So why do most caviar producers still use the kill method?

 The main problem with the non-kill method is that the classic texture and flavor of the caviar cannot be maintained.
 Thus not meeting the standards that caviar connoisseurs love.
-The c-section method causes infertility and infections in many cases, and the vivace/milking methods combination of injecting labor-inducing hormones along with the calcium bath cause the eggs to be a very firm texture that many find unpalatable.
+The C-section method causes infertility and infections in many cases, and the vivace/milking methods combination of injecting labor-inducing hormones along with the calcium bath cause the eggs to be a very firm texture that many find unpalatable.

 So, despite the potential benefits of using the humane method, it has yet to be perfected.
 Most of the world's caviar is currently made by using the classic harvesting method.
 Thankfully, caviar farming in general is sustainable because it replaces the need for wild-caught caviar, allowing natural populations to come back.
 Farms are able to use a few hatchlings to breed solely for consumption and all parts of the sturgeon are utilized.
 Farmers also have to keep the sturgeons happy and stress-free or they reabsorb their eggs!

 Hopefully, one day soon the technology will be there to harvest caviar humanely at the same caliber of quality as classic, kill-method caviar.
+Until then, the best we can do is ensure we are eating caviar from sustainable farms with good reputations for sturgeon welfare.